 Crispy and flaky, with a smooth, silky filling, Japanese Sweet Potato Pie is my all-time favorite Japanese pastry.
 Best enjoyed with a cup of coffee or black tea, this sweet potato pie is light, but rich, making it the perfect afternoon indulgence.

 Gather all the ingredients.
 Preheat oven to 400 ºF (200 ºC).
-Place 1 sheet of pastry on a baking sheet which has been lined with parchment paper.
+Place 1 sheet of pastry on a baking sheet that has been lined with parchment paper.
 Put another pastry sheet on a different sheet of parchment paper.
 Defrost for 10 minutes at room temperature.

 Peel the sweet potato and cut in half lengthwise.
 Then cut into smaller chunks so they will cook faster.